Open NowNon-Profit

 • Priority access for families holding a health care card

-• Priority access where the child is Aboriginal and/or Torres Strait Islander
+• Priority access for children who are Aboriginal and/or Torres Strait Islander

 • Priority access where the main language spoken at home is not English

-Eligibility criteria include children who are turning 4 years old by the end of June and families who live in Inala or surrounding suburbs.
-Priority access applies so that 75% of enrolled families must meet one or more additional criteria: holding a health care card, the child being Aboriginal and/or Torres Strait Islander, the child residing in out of home care, having no income or receiving government support as the main source of income, being a single parent family, or speaking a language other than English at home.
+Eligibility criteria include children turning 4 years old by the end of June and living in Inala or surrounding suburbs.
+Priority access applies, with 75% of enrolled families required to meet one or more additional criteria such as holding a health care card, being Aboriginal and/or Torres Strait Islander, residing in out-of-home care, having no income or relying on government support as the main source of income, being a single-parent family, or speaking a main language at home other than English.

 What's Funded